FHendriks11/mechmetamat_homogenization/README.md

 - **Boundary conditions**: periodic displacement via image-source nodes

 The code was used to perform the simulations described in our preprint: [link], which describes a dataset of 1020 microstructures and their mechanical responses.
 That dataset is available here: [link].
-The Python code used to generate the new microstructure geometries is available in a repository on Github here: [url here]
+The Python code used to generate the new microstructure geometries is available in a repository on Github here: https://github.com/FHendriks11/wallpaper_microstructures.

 ### Support
 Martin Doskar (MartinDoskar@gmail.com)